woocommerce/qit-documentation/docs/environment/introduction.md

 - `--volumes`: Map local directories into the environment, useful for plugin or theme development.
 - `--php_extensions`: Add necessary PHP extensions.
 - `--object_cache`: Enable Redis Object Cache for advanced performance testing scenarios.

-By understanding and leveraging these options, you can tailor the local test environment to match your exact testing needs, ensuring you get reliable and actionable feedback on your extension’s behavior.